Mapuchit/Projects-from-career-path/10. Hacking the Fender - Files Programming/README.md

 Project is: _finished_

 ## Inspiration
-This is a guided project that practices Python dictionaries from the Python 3 Course on [Codecademy](https://www.codecademy.com/learn).
+This is a guided project that practices files programmings from the Python 3 Course on [Codecademy](https://www.codecademy.com/learn).